 Finding a large dog when you have allergies can be challenging.

 But luckily, it’s not impossible to find big hypoallergenic dogs with the right temperament to add to your family.

 In today’s article, we’re diving into some of the largest hypoallergenic dogs you can find while also diving into their personalities and temperaments so you can choose which one is best for you.

 Imagine being allergic to flowers.
 When you’re inside your home, you probably wouldn’t feel your allergies as strongly as being in a garden surrounded by flowers.

-Now let’s imagine someone brings the flowers inside, but not only that, they sprinkle the petals around your house.
+Now let’s imagine someone brings the flowers inside, but not only that, they sprinkle the petals around your house…

 It’s the same idea for dog allergies.

-When a dog sheds, the dander on their fur becomes spread throughout your home, and since dog fur can hide in cracks and crevasses, it’s hard to fully clean up.
+All dogs have dander, but when a dog sheds, the dander on their fur becomes spread throughout your home, and since dog fur can hide in cracks and crevasses, it’s hard to fully clean up.
 Thus, your allergies will go wild.

 Now that we understand a bit of how dog allergies work, let’s talk pups.

 There are plenty of small hypoallergenic dog breeds but what about big dogs?